 Resting the batter

-Resting the batter for a good 20 mins before baking the vegan blueberry muffins makes a huge difference in the texture of the final product and making the perfect tall muffin tops!
+Resting the batter for a good 20 mins before baking makes a huge difference in the texture of the final product and making the perfect tall muffin tops!
 Like using butter milk and mixing the batter gently, resting the batter relaxes gluten in the batter thus making soft and fluffy texture as well as that nice tall muffin top.

 Rest your batter for at least 15-20 mins at room temperature before you scoop it into each muffin cups.
 Make sure to cover the bowl with the batter in it with a dampened kitchen cloth so that the batter won’t go dry and to keep any dust from getting into the batter while resting.

 However, if you don’t have time to rest the batter you can bake them without resting too!

 Want to master your baking skills for muffins?

 Read The ultimate guide to vegan muffins blog post and get your muffin baking skills to the next level to bake perfect vegan muffins every time you bake them!